Little Motswiri: Our full report

 Health & safety

-Medical care: All camp managers and guides are first-aid trained and a comprehensive first-aid kit is kept at camp.
+- All camp managers and guides are first-aid trained and a comprehensive first-aid kit is kept at camp.
 Medical evacuation to Maun can be arranged in an emergency.
+Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.